Writing in plain English

 • consistent wording - not using different terms to refer to the same thing

-• wording resulting in a low reading age
+• wording for those with a low reading age

 Writing style and tone

-Writing in a warm, friendly tone makes users feel comfortable when they're on our site.
+Writing in a warm, friendly tone makes people feel comfortable when reading our content.
 We use 'you' and 'we' for a personal feeling.
 We use names, such as West Sussex County Council or county council for clarity as needed.
+We can use a firm, more confident tone when it is necessary, including, but not limited to, when:

 Reading age